VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > important to be aware of all the throttling that your application may
 > be subject in different services that your application uses.

-> **PoePersona:** The team also considered using the SQL Azure Business
+> **PoePersona:** The team also considered using the Windows Azure SQL Database Business
-> edition instead of the SQL Azure Web edition, but on investigation we
+> edition instead of the Windows Azure SQL Database Web edition, but on investigation we
 > determined that at present, the only difference between the editions
 > is the maximum database size.
 The different editions are not tuned to
 > support different types of workload, and both editions implement the